pat-s/oddsratio/README.md

 # Examples

-To see the functions in action, please see the examples in the respective help pages '?calc.oddsratio.gam' and ?calc.oddsratio.gam'.
+To see the functions in action, please see the examples in the respective help pages `?calc.oddsratio.gam` and `?calc.oddsratio.gam`.

 # ToDo